The 2010 Perseids over the VLT. Image credit: ESO/S. Guisard.

 Positions of the planets this month

-Mars: The red planet can be seen travelling across the constellation of Gemini, not far from the planet Jupiter.
+Mars: The red planet can be seen between the constellations of Virgo and Libra, not far from the planet Saturn.

 Neptune: The blue giant requires a telescope pointed in the constellation of Aquarius in order to be seen.